 One of the best ways to fund your MBA is to win a fellowship, grant, or a scholarship.
 You don't have to repay these funds, and some include interesting work opportunities in top firms.
 For instance, Goldman Sachs offers a fellowship that includes a summer associateship.
 You'll be paid for your associateship and you might even land a full-time job as a result.
 Goldman pays its fellows an additional $40,000 when they sign on for full-time work, plus you may also receive a signing bonus.

 Other investment banks offer fellowships as well, and many are targeted at minority communities, including LGBTQ and various ethnic groups.
 There are also fellowships available for specific programs both home and abroad.
-Many of these fellowships are worth $10,000 and up, which can be fantastic news for any MBA student.
+Many of these fellowships are worth $10,000 and up, which is fantastic news for any graduate student.

 Some programs also offer research assistantships.
-These can be a fantastic opportunity to receive a stipend and gain valuable experience.
-Further, when you work through your MBA as a research assistant, your resume will gain a new level of prestige.
+These can be a great opportunity to receive a stipend and gain valuable experience.
+Further, when you work through your degree as a research assistant, your resume will gain a new level of prestige.
 These positions may be especially valuable if you intend to pursue academia at some point after graduation.

 For instance, you might find a scholarship that supports your focus on entrepreneurship or technology.
 Some states might also encourage students to focus on sustainability or international business.
-The options can be limitless but you should check with your program's financial aid office to discover what your state has to offer.
+The options can be limitless but you should check with your program's financial aid office and ask them to report back on what your state has to offer.

-While most graduate students must find ways to finance their education apart from their employers, the MBA is in its own class.
+While most graduate students must find a way to finance their education apart from their employers, the MBA is in its own class.
 Employers know that fostering MBAs among its ranks will benefit everyone.
-Clients are impressed and are more likely to trust a firm with a full roster of MBAs and the added expertise will benefit everyone.
+Clients are impressed and are more likely to trust a firm with a full roster of graduates with high-level degrees, and the added expertise will benefit everyone.
 Thus, if you find a program that will directly benefit your current job or duties, your employer might be willing to provide tuition assistance.
-You may have to provide some evidence that the program's goals align with your specific business functions, on top of meeting other criteria, such as promising to stay with the company for a set period of time after you earn the degree.
+You may have to provide some evidence that their goals align with your specific business functions, on top of meeting other criteria, such as promising to stay with the company for a set period of time after you earn the degree.

 Most employers agree to repay tuition costs provided that the student meets certain standards.
 Most often you must maintain a minimum GPA, such as a 3.0.
-Tuition reimbursement programs also may be structured or available only to those in certain MBA programs.
-One chief criterion for the program you choose is accreditation.
+Tuition reimbursement programs also may be structured or available only to those with specific concentrations that will be most useful to the company.
+One chief criterion for the school you choose is accreditation.

 Programs that have a national accreditation, such as AACSB or ACBSP are more likely to receive employer funds.
 Though a regional accreditation might be accepted by your employer, those two accrediting agencies are among the best you can ask for in an MBA.
-There may even be employers who offer a tiered program that will reimburse a certain percentage for regional programs but more for an AACSB program.
+There may even be employers who offer tiered reimbursement with a certain percentage for regionally accredited programs but more for an AACSB approved one.

 Federal Financial Aid